bradymiller/bradymiller.github.io/todo/index.md

 1. Upgrade wiki (mediawiki) to most recent version.

 ### OEMR Organization
-1. Add next meeting discussion (propose ways to keep track of OpenEMR users and stay connected with them;
-this is to understand their functionality requirements, update them on security vulnerability etc.).
-Discuss registration project on forums and placemark it on the active projects page.
+1. Discuss registration project on forums and placemark it on the active projects page.
-1. Weno proposal due diligence.
+1. Weno proposal due diligence and plan.
 1. Bring in all board members as members(still a couple members left to do: L,S) to allow bringing in new board members.
 1. Revocation (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).